kwaldenphd/Raspberry-Pi-Setup/README.md

 The command line is the line where you enter commands.

 The prompt is the beginning of the command line.
-It usually provides some contextual information about where you are in the system (e.g. the file path).
+It usually provides some contextual information about where you are in the system (e.g. the file path and working directory).

 The prompt typically ends in an $.
 The prompt will also include your user name (Pi, in this case) @ root or the top most directory in the system (also, Pi).